kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

-Module provides a thin layer of abstraction over HTTP client libraries to create HTTP clients using annotations using both declarative-style annotations and imperative-style annotations.
+Module provides a thin layer of abstraction over HTTP client libraries to create HTTP clients using declarative-style annotations or using client in imperative-style.

 ## AsyncHttpClient